Skip to main content

 Marseille enjoys a classic Mediterranean climate — hot, dry summers, mild winters, and abundant sunshine year-round.
 With over 300 days of sunshine annually, it's one of France's sunniest cities.
 The best time to visit is May, June, or September–October — warm enough for the Calanques and beaches, outside the intense July–August heat and crowds, and with the city's cultural life running at full pace.
 Winter is mild and surprisingly pleasant for those who want the city to themselves.

-Summer in Marseille (June–August)
+Summer in Marseille (June–August): Best Time to Visit

-Summer is peak season and Marseille is transformed.
+June and July mark the high season in Marseille, and the city is transformed.
 Temperatures reach 28–32°C regularly in July–August, with the Calanques water reaching 25°C — perfect for swimming.
 The Calanques are the main draw, accessible by boat from the Vieux-Port to the most spectacular inlets (many are restricted to hiking-only in high fire-risk periods in July–August).
-The city's beaches (Plage du Prado, Pointe Rouge) are crowded but lively.
-The Fête de la Musique in June and the Festival de Marseille (contemporary arts, July) animate the city's cultural life.
+Another popular excursion is the château d'if, famed for its Monte Cristo connection.
+The city's beaches (Plage du Prado, Pointe Rouge, and Plage des Catalans near the Vieux-Port) are crowded but lively.
+Summer festivals and other key events, including the Fête de la Musique in June and the Festival de Marseille (contemporary arts, July), animate the city's cultural life.
+Bastille Day on July 14th is one of France's major July celebrations.
 Accommodation prices peak significantly in July–August and the Vieux-Port restaurants are packed — book well ahead for both.
-The Mistral wind can create sudden rough sea conditions even in summer, so check conditions before Calanques boat trips.
+The Mistral wind can create sudden rough sea conditions even in summer, and the summer months can bring intense summer heat, so check conditions before Calanques boat trips.

-Autumn in Marseille (September–November)
+Autumn in Marseille (September–November) and Calanques National Park

-Winter in Marseille (December–February)
+Winter in Marseille (December–February) and the Vieux Port

 Avoiding the Crowds